Health Awareness

 When a Toothache Becomes an Emergency: Essential Steps for Urgent Dental Situations

-A toothache may not seem like a medical emergency.
+A toothache may not seem like a dental emergency.
 However, the discomfort it can cause can ruin an entire day, especially if the ache turns into a serious pain that is not responding to at-home relief efforts.

 During regular business hours, a call to the dentist may be your first step.
 But what should you do after hours, over the weekend, if your dentist is booked solid, or if dental pain is the result of an injury or infection?